OpenCorvallis/osfc-checklists/fabricating.md

 ## Overview of the fabricating process

 1. Print out the checklists, double-sided.
-1. Trim the paper edges.
+1. Trim the paper edges and cut down the middle.
 1. Laminate the checklist pages.
 1. As soon as the laminator stops, fold the paper over.
-1. Hold down on the crease for several seconds as the lamination cool.
+1. Hold down on the crease for several seconds as the lamination cools.
 1. For the multi-sheet checklists, bind the sheets together using a booklet stapler.

 ## Paper selection

+Higher-weight paper is less transparent, which makes it easier to read under strong light conditions.
+However, higher-weight paper is more difficult to laminate and fold.

 The printers are loaded with 20 lb paper.
-You can purchase higher weights from them (I know 32, 60, and 80 are available, I think there are others too).
+You can purchase higher weights from them (I know 32, 60, and 80, and 100 are available, I think there are others too).
 The printers can do double-sided printing on up to 80 lb paper, but anything higher than that must be printed one side at a time.

-Higher-weight paper is less transparent, which makes it easier to read under strong light conditions.
-However, higher-weight paper is more difficult to fold.
-Some experimentation showed that 80 lb paper is very difficult to fold, and it results in some amount of delamination during the folding process.

-So far, it looks like 60 lb paper is the best fit: it is somewhat difficult to fold, but in the end it seems to work well and it is considerably more opaque than the 20 lb paper.
+You can laminate up to 100 lb paper.
+If you print in 100 lb paper, use the "heavy 6" preset (heavy 6 and heavy 7 both support 100 lb paper, I asked them which to use).

+Cutting where the crease will be and separating the sheets makes the fold possible with heavier paper.
+Weirdly, it seems that having the sides closer together (shrinking the gap between the paper) works better?!
+I don't know for sure (haven't done enough testing).
+Maybe we don't even need a gap, just slice the paper and put the parts adjacent to each other?

+So far, I've gotten the best results with 80 pound paper.
+Print double-sided, then trim the edges and cut down the middle, then laminate.
+I think 100 pound paper can work, but I'll have to rotate every other page in the PDF to make the prints line up with single-sided printing.

 There are some special procedures for the higher-weight printer (both to convince it to feed the paper from the external feed slot, and to tell it that